nikiizvorski/Firebase-MVP/README.md

 If you decide to use RxJava don't forget to unsubscribe and make sure to make a subscription since you will understand what will happen if you don't :) simply your observable will just push or request data while there is none.

+Project not Running?

-There may be some problems on older emulators which doesn't support Google Play Services 10+ if you have them simply test on a real device or wait for the update from google!
+- There may be some problems on older emulators which doesn't support Google Play Services 10+ if you have them simply test on a real device or wait for the update from google!

 Project Structure?
 Updated for the latest 2.8 libs